 Many times addicts do not seek medical treatment for their addiction problems until they have a medical episode or just merely get “sick and tired” of being sick and tired.
 Many addicts need mediation before their day even begins.
 Addiction does not take a day off, and addicts deal with finding a fix on a daily basis.
 When this merry-go-round cycle becomes the lifestyle of the addict the vicious cycle has begun.
 While some addicts can take a break from using their favorite chemicals, many individuals whose addiction creates physical problems without the medication suffer a more acute physical situation, often resulting in death.

-The emotional impact of drug abuse is as serious as both the financial and physical problems.
+The emotional side of how drug abuse impacts lives is as serious as both the financial and physical problems.
 Even addicts with no family can experience withdrawal from society and focus solely on using their favorite drug or drug cocktail.
 Individuals who are cross-addicted tend to have more serious emotional problems, often associated with loneliness and the perceived pointlessness of life.
 All addicts suffer from this emotional problem on some level, but some addicts also have strong families that can serve as a good support system after the addict recognizes the problem and takes active steps to change their life for the positive.